sysbio-curie/HEDeST/README.md

 ## Some classic errors
 During segmentation, you can get the ``OSError: [Errno 39] Directory not empty: 'cache'`` error.
 Make sure to delete everything you have in this repository and apply chmod 777. \
 Also, you can get the Openslide's error ``openslide.lowlevel.OpenSlideUnsupportedFormatError: Unsupported or missing image file``.
-In that case, we recommend to check the properties of your file with the command ``openslide-show-properties your_file.tif``.
-If your file is indeed incompatible with Openslide, then you can try :
+The pipeline detects this and converts the slide for you; ``python hedest/pipeline.py check your_file.tif --convert`` does it on its own.
+To convert it yourself instead:
 ```
 vips tiffsave your_file.tif output-pyramidal.tif --tile --pyramid --bigtiff --compression jpeg --Q 90
 ```